 - When travelling to wet regions, it is recommended to apply a protectant such as Scotchgard to protect the hat.

 - Dirt can be removed by using a small brush.

-- If stained, your Panama hat should be spot cleaned.
+- If stained, your hat should be spot cleaned.
 Use a damp cloth dipped in soapy water and pat dry with a separate dry cloth.
 Strong chemical cleaners should not be used as they can cause colour discolouration.

 - If your hat gets wet, it should be dried as soon as possible to avoid shrinkage.
 After using a dry cloth to gently wipe off excess water, let the rest of the hat dry naturally indoors in a cool, dry place.
 Artificial heat should not be applied, as that will also cause shrinkage.

 - These hats can be gently hand-washed using a mild detergent.
 Afterwards, rinse thoroughly in clean water to completely remove the detergent.

 - Hats should be dried indoors, away from high levels of heat and humidity.
 No artificial heat should be applied.